lucapug/rag-project/README.md

 The RAG pipeline is made of two components: Data preparation and Inference

-only the first component is experimented in the course.
+only the first component is experimented with in the course.